cloud-ark/kubeplus/Operator-FAQ.md

 **Q. Will running MySQL on Kubernetes using a MySQL Operator provide same level of robustness as a managed database service like AWS RDS or Google CloudSQL?**

 A. It depends on how the Operator’s code is written.
 You can choose from multiple available MySQL community Operators or develop your own or customize a community Operator further as per your internal requirements.

-**Q. Are there situations where one needs multiple Operators?**

-A. Often.
-We are seeing enterprises use multiple Operators to build their platform stacks on Kubernetes.
-At CloudARK, we have pioneered Platform-as-Code approach for creating multi Operator platform stacks.

-**Q. What are the advantages of using multiple Operators?**

-A. Development and maintenance of in-house platform automation is reduced.
-This approach helps you in your goal of moving towards multi-cloud application portability as this significantly simplifies creating or transferring your workloads from one cloud environment to other.

-**Q. What are the challenges when using multiple Operators together?**

-A. Primary challenge is interoperability and binding between various Custom Resources supported by Operators.
-We have developed KubePlus Custom Resource Discovery and Binding Add-on that helps with this process.

-**Q. How to use KubePlus Custom Resource Discovery and Binding Add-on?**

-KubePlus defines three things - annotations that can be added to Custom Resource Definitions of your Operators, custom endpoints that can be used for Custom Resource discovery, and a language that can be used to glue Custom Resources together.
-Operator developer/curator defines the annotations with appropriate values.
-KubePlus Add-on uses these annotations to surface information about Custom Resources through the defined custom endpoints.
-This enables users of Custom Resources to understand static as well as dynamic information about them which can be used in figuring out their interoperability characteristics.
-Here are examples of new endpoints enabled by KubePlus:
-Use ‘man’ endpoint to find usage information about Custom Resource:
-    ```kubectl get --raw "/apis/platform-as-code/v1/man?kind=Moodle"```
-Use ‘composition’ endpoint to find underlying resources that the custom resource is composed of:
-    ```kubectl get --raw "/apis/platform-as-code/v1/composition?kind=Moodle&instance=moodle1&namespace=ns1"```
-For a detailed example check this.

 **Q. What are all the personas involved in developing, installing, using Operators?
 What tools exist for each?**